 Pashupatinath Temple is enlisted in the UNESCO World Heritage Site in 1979.’Only the Hindu people are permitted to enter the Pashupatinath temple area from the front entrance gate while others need to go from the entrance of the back side and watch temples from the viewpoint only.

 Shivaratri is the Hindu festival which means the night of Lord Shiva.
 It is celebrated all over Nepal and more importantly at Pashupatinath.
 On this day, the temple area is crowded with Hindu Pilgrimage.
 They are not Nepalese only but, Indian as well.
-The queue of Worshippers is beyond our imagination who come to stand in the line from the mid-night of the previous day because only on this day, Pashupatinath Temple doors do open, and Pilgrimage gets the chance to go inside, worship Lord Shiva by their own hands, and take his blessing of him.
+The queue of Worshippers is beyond our imagination who come to stand in the line from the mid-night of the previous day because only on this day, Pashupatinath Temple doors do open, and the Pilgrimage gets the chance to go inside, worship Lord Shiva by their own hands, and take his blessing of him.

 Generally, Sadhu with printed faces and yellow dresses can be found in this Pashupatinath area.
 But, on the occasion of Shivaratri, a variety of Saints can be seen there even the naked Sadhu who are enjoying by taking drugs.
 However, they are very friendly and click the photos with visitors with some non-fix charge.